mihail911/mihail911.github.io/src/pages/articles/2018-22-10---Transformers-Attention-In-Disguise/index.md

 While the Transformer does not use traditional recurrent units or convolutions, it still takes inspiration from sequence-to-sequence architectures where we encode some input and iteratively decode a desired output.

 How does this play out in practice?
 Let's focus on the encoder first.
-There are quite a few details to the process, so don't get too lost in the details.
-All we are doing is encoding some inputs. (include smiley)
+There are quite a few elements to the process, so don't get too lost in the details.
+All we are doing is encoding some inputs 🙂.

 Assume we start with a certain phrase that we would like to translate from Spanish to English.
 The Transformer begins by embedding the tokens of the Spanish phrase into a conventional embedding matrix: